UPPS 04.04.20 - Staff Performance Management System

 provide supporting documentation for pay decisions, promotions, transfers, grievances, complaints, disciplinary actions and terminations, and other appropriate personnel actions.

-It is the responsibility of each vice president and the director of Athletics to see that regular administrative, unclassified, and classified employees in their respective divisions receive a performance plan, mid-cycle review, and a performance review once a year covering the period June 1 to May 31.
+It is the responsibility of each vice president and the director of Athletics to ensure that regular administrative, unclassified, and classified employees in their respective divisions receive a performance plan, mid-cycle review, and an annual performance assessment covering the period June 1 through May 31 each year.

-The chief diversity officer and director of Equity and Inclusion will review the staff performance management system and its results as needed, but no less than bi-annually, to ensure no discriminatory patterns or impacts are apparent.
+The director of Equity Opportunity and Title IX will review the staff performance management system and its results as needed, but no less than bi-annually, to ensure no discriminatory patterns or impacts are apparent.

-Online Performance Management System – The online software that Texas State uses to create, develop and implement the performance management process.
+Performance Management System – system used by Texas State to facilitate the performance management process.

-Performance Plan – The online document that resides in the performance management software that contains the employee’s expectations, goals, job duties, competencies, behaviors, physical demands, and work environment.
-This document is developed by the supervisor while in collaboration with the staff employee and is the basis for the performance assessment.
+Performance Plan – the document that contains the employee’s expectations, goals, job duties, competencies, behaviors, physical demands, and work environment.
+This document is developed by the supervisor in collaboration with the employee and is the basis for the performance assessment.

-Mid-Cycle Review – An informal collaborative process between the supervisor and employee that occurs at or near the midway point in the performance cycle that provides an opportunity for the supervisor and employee to see how the employee is progressing against the elements of the employee’s performance plan.
+Mid-Cycle Review – an informal collaborative process between the supervisor and employee that occurs at or near the midway point in the performance cycle that provides an opportunity for the supervisor and employee to measure the employee’s progress against the elements of the employee’s performance plan.

-Performance Standard – The collaborative process between the supervisor and employee to arrive at a formal determination of how well the employee performed against the elements of the employee’s performance plan.
+Performance Standard – the collaborative process between the supervisor and employee to arrive at a formal determination of how well the employee performed against the elements of the performance plan.

-Performance Cycle – The annual June 1 – May 31 time frame for staff performance assessments.
+Performance Cycle – the annual June 1 through May 31 time frame for staff performance assessments.

-Each staff employee is required to have a performance plan for each performance review cycle.
-The plan portion of performance management starts on June 1st of the performance cycle.
+Each employee is required to have a performance plan for each performance cycle.
+The plan portion of the performance management cycle starts on June 1.
 An employee’s performance plan should be completed as early as possible in the cycle.
 The same is true for new employees hired during the cycle.
-The steps for creating a performance plan are as follows:

 Performance Plan Completion Timeframe – For employees that are hired on or before February 1 of the performance cycle, a performance plan must be completed.
 For employees that are hired after February 1, a performance plan will be created on the next performance cycle.